---

 #### Limiting

-To limit the number of documents returned from a query, use the `limit` method on a collection reference:
+To limit the number of documents returned from a query, use the `limit` constraint:

 ```js